WHERE TO EAT AUTHENTIC COCIDO MADRILEÑO IN MADRID

 Los Galayos

-The heart of Madrid is Plaza Mayor, and that’s exactly where you will find Los Galayos.
+Madrid’s heart is Plaza Mayor, and that’s exactly where you´ll find Los Galayos.
 It’s been here since 1894, and you’ll feel the original, rustic vibe as soon as you enter.
-While the menu features classics like paella, tortilla de patatas, and a variety of tapas, the cocido is an excellent choice and comes in at 19.80€ per person.
-It’s a cheaper option but the quality is still unbeatable.
+While the menu features classics like paella, tortilla de patatas, and tapas, their cocido is an excellent choice.